gavinlyonsrepo/SSD1306_OLED_RPI/README.md

 cd SSD1306_OLED_RPI_1.0
 ```

-4. Step 4, Build the project, by running the makefile included.
+4. Build the project, by running the makefile included.
 	* The "hello world" example, main.cpp is in the "src" folder ready to go.
-	* Run make to run the makefile and build the project
+	* Run make to run the makefile and build the project.
+	* The makefile does NOT install to system at present, it  builds the code in that folder.
 ```sh
 make
 ```

+5. Run the program to display on OLED.
+	* The makefile creates a executable binary test file at ./bin/test
+	* This program should display hello world on your OLED.
-5. Step 5, Run the program , Be sure to use "sudo" as the bcm2835 demands root permissions.
+	* Be sure to use "sudo" as the bcm2835 demands root permissions [ see here for more details](http://www.airspayce.com/mikem/bcm2835/)

 ```sh
 sudo ./bin/test
 ```

-6. Step 6, Use other examples.
+6. Try out other examples  if you wish!
-	* There are 6 different main.cpp in the examples folder, Copy the main.cpp you want into  "src" folder
+	* There are 6 different main.cpp in the examples folder, Copy the main.cpp you want to see into  "src" folder
-	* Hello world , Speed test , Text and graphics text , bitmap test , Clock Demo, OLED functions.
+	* Examples: Hello world , Speed test , Text and graphics test , bitmap test , Clock Demo, OLED functions.

+7. Copy the library code into your project folder directory however you wish to organise it
+	* The header files are in the include folder in my repo.
+	* And the soucre files are in src in my repo.
+	* If you are not using included makefile to build be sure to include -lbcm2835 flag.

 Hardware